TC2013/edison_wifi/README.md

  Instructions:

- o Install where you want to run it from like /home/edison/src/edison_wifi
+ Install where you want to run it from like /home/edison/src/edison_wifi

  cd ~/src